Tom Malchow: Olympics 1996-2004

 Malchow represented the United States in three consecutive Summer Olympics.

 On March 8, 1996, at the U.S. Olympic trials in Indianapolis, Malchow swam a 1:59 in the 200-meter butterfly finals to place first, ahead of the former Barcelona Olympic 200 meter butterfly record holder and gold medalist, Mel Stewart.
 The first-place finish qualified Malchow for the Men's U.S. Olympic team.

 As the youngest member of the U.S. team at the 1996 Summer Olympics in Atlanta at 20, he received a silver medal for his second-place performance in the finals of the men's 200-meter butterfly with a time of 1:57.44, just edging out the bronze medalist by only four hundredths of a second.
 Demonstrating his endurance with a late burst of speed, Malchow came from sixth place at the final turn to overtake all but one of the lead swimmers.
-Dennis Pankratov of Russia took the Gold with a 1:56.51, and Australian Scott Goodman took the Silver medal, closely following Malchow with a 1:57.48.
+Dennis Pankratov of Russia took the Gold with a 1:56.51, and Australian Scott Goodman took the Bronze medal, closely following Malchow in 1:57.48.
 That year, University of Michigan swim team had 8 team members who competed as Olympians for the U.S. and other countries.

 Four years later at the 2000 Summer Olympics in Sydney, Malchow, considered a favorite, set Olympic record times in the preliminary heats of the 200-meter butterfly.
 He later won the gold medal in the men's 200-meter butterfly finals setting a new Olympic record time of 1:55.35.
 Malchow became the first Minnesotan to win an individual Olympic gold medal.
 Malchow employed his typical strategy of coming from behind as the event progressed, and at the 50-meter turn Malchow was fifth, while moving to third at the 100-meter mark.
 He moved to second at 150 meters, finally overtaking the leader in the last 50 meters of the event.
 Denis Sylantiev of Ukraine took the silver with a 1:55.76, and Justin Norris of Australia, a favorite of the home-town crowd, took the silver with a 1:56.17.
 Former 1996 Atlanta 200 butterfly gold medalist Denis Pankratov of Russia took an early lead on world record pace, but faded to seventh at the end.

 Shortly before the July 2004 Olympic Trials in Long Beach, California, Malchow suffered a rotator cuff injury, though he was able to qualify for the Olympic team in the 200-meter fly with a 1:57.37, placing second to Michael Phelps's 1:54.31.
 Malchow served as a captain of the U.S. Men's Swimming Team at the 2004 Summer Olympics in Athens, finishing eighth in the finals of the 200-meter butterfly, with a time of 1:57.48.